CBIIT/bento-docs/source/configuration/authentication.md

 ## Configuring Authentication
 Authentication can be enabled or disabled for any Bento-based system.
+  * Acceptable values for auth.enabled are "true" or "false".
+This value is important for determining Public Access.
+Refer to Authorization configuration for details.
 1. Edit file: `$(src)/bento-backend/src/main/resources/application.properties`
 2. Update field: auth.enabled